xiaoschen/xiaoschen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Xiaoshuang Chen is currently a Doctor of Philosophy in the Data and Knowledge Research Group at [The University of New South Wales](https://unsw.edu.au/).
 She got her Ph.D. from [The University of New South Wales](https://unsw.edu.au/) in 2021 (advised by UNSW Scientia [Prof. Xuemin Lin](https://www.cse.unsw.edu.au/~lxue/) and [Prof. Wenjie Zhang](https://www.cse.unsw.edu.au/~zhangw/)).
 She got her master and bachelor degree from [Tongji University](https://en.tongji.edu.cn/).
-Her research interests lie in big data analytics, especially for the graph/network and spatial data.
+Her research interests lie in big data analytics.

 Publications (* indicates corresponding author)
 ======